Deploy Portainer behind NGINX Reverse Proxy

 docker stack deploy portainer -c portainer.yml

-and you will see an output similar to the following:
+To check the deployment, run docker service ls.
+You should see an output similar to the following:

 ID NAME MODE REPLICAS IMAGE PORTS